 The 2017 Volkswagen Alltrack is available in the United States beginning in October 2016.
 Learn more and get the details on the Volkswagen website.

-Disclosure & Disclaimer: Special thanks to Volkswagen USA for hosting us as their guests.
-The content & opinions expressed are entirely our own.
-Reviews are opinion only and Chasing Light Media accepts no responsibility for how the information is used.
+Disclosure & disclaimer: Special thanks to Volkswagen for hosting us for the event.
+The opinions expressed are entirely our own.
+Reviews are based only on our assessment and we accept no responsibility for how the information is used.
 We do not accept paid posts although some posts may contain information regarding businesses where we have previously been compensated.